isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The problem is easy to see in a small example, but in a large hierarchy with many virtual functions, tools are required for reliably spotting such problems.
 Consistent use of `override` would catch this.

 ##### Note

+Not every class is meant to be a base class.
+Most standard-library classes are examples of that (e.g., `std::vector` and `std::string` are not designed to be derived from).
+This rule is about using `final` on classes with virtual functions meant to be interfaces for a class hierarchy.

+##### Note